Subu-coder/Student-Management-Using-Java/README.md

 - To Store the data you have to install MySQL database or any other database. <br>
 - In Properties file You can give details about your database. properties file present in lib > StudentProp.properties <br>
 - mysql jar file is present in lib folder <br>
-- Database name can be updated in properties file. url=jdbc:mysql://localhost:3306/studentdb (studentdb is the database name)
+- Database name can be updated in properties file. url=jdbc:mysql://localhost:3306/studentdb (studentdb is the database name) <br>
+- CODES are present in src/com/org/StudentManagement <br>